 Tires that are simply thrown away are a serious environmental problem.
 The sheer volume of tires discarded each year—almost 300 million tires in the United States alone—makes safe disposal difficult.

 Discarded tires are an ideal breeding ground for mosquitoes and other disease-carrying animals because their hollow, rounded shape holds water for a long time.
 When disposed of in a tire stockpile, used tires are often burned outdoors, which creates an ugly black smoke that contains toxic compounds (due in part to the oil and other products used in manufacturing tires).

-Tires are also a problem in landfills: Their hollow, rounded shape takes up valuable shape in landfills.
-Additionally, tires often don't stayed buried -- they have the unfortunate habit of trapping gases like methane and then "bubbling up" through landfills, ripping through landfill liners in the process.
+Tires are also a problem in landfills: their hollow, rounded shape takes up valuable shape in landfills.
+Additionally, tires often don't stay buried.
+They have the unfortunate habit of trapping gases like methane and then "bubbling up" through landfills, ripping through landfill liners in the process.

 How Are Tires Recycled?

 Tire recycling and reuse have made great strides in recent years, partly due to environmental regulations and partly due to innovative technologies that have created new uses for old tires.